Planning on visiting the Uffizi Gallery in Florence Italy? You’ll need some tips for visiting!

-Here’s my guide to everything you can do to prepare for a visit to Florence's truly amazing Uffizi Gallery, including how to get advance tickets to the uber popular museum.
+Here’s my guide to everything you can do to prepare for a visit to the Uffizi including tips for how to get advance tickets to the uber popular museum.

 Here’s what you can do, DYI style, to prepare for and tackle your visit to the Uffizi in efficient fashion.
 You can plan your visit down to the last detail, if you’re so inclined.

-1. Identify and Educate Yourself On the Must See Uffizi
+1. Identify and Educate Yourself On The Must See Uffizi Masterpieces

 First, read up on the must see masterpieces in the Uffizi.
-I’ve written an extensive guide to the Uffizi, complete with 15 must see masterpieces and tips for visiting and getting tickets.
+I’ve written an extensive guide to the Uffizi, complete with 20+ must see masterpieces.

 2. Learn the Uffizi Layout With a Map